great-expectations/great_expectations/docs/getting_started/typical_workflow.rst

 .. image:: ../images/pipeline_diagram_two_nodes.png

-To implement this validation logic, you insert a Python code snippet into your pipeline - before and after the node.
+To implement this validation logic, a data engineer inserts a Python code snippet into the pipeline - before and after the node.
 The code snippet prepares the data for the GE Validation Operator and calls the operator to perform the validation.

-The exact mechanism of deploying this code snippet depends on the technology used for your pipeline.
+The exact mechanism of deploying this code snippet depends on the technology used for the pipeline.

-If Airflow drives your pipeline, you will add a new node in your Airflow DAG.
+If Airflow drives the pipeline, the engineer adds a new node in the Airflow DAG.
 This node will run a PythonOperator that executes this snippet.
 If the data is invalid, the Airflow PythonOperator will raise an error which will stop the rest of the execution.

 If the pipeline uses something other than Airflow for orchestration, as long as it is possible to add a Python code snippet before and/or after a node, this will work.